 Technology can be frustrating at times and the last thing you want to be dealing with is connectivity issues when you are ready to saddle up and start a workout.

-In this post, I will walk you through some of the most common connection issues with Zwift users face with their smart bike trainers.
+In this post, I will walk you through some of the most common connection issues you might face when trying to connect your smart bike trainer to Zwift.
 These issues aren’t limited to Zwift and they can apply to other cycling apps as well.